-Example # Statuses of the Test Runs (ordered by time of execution/creation, ascending) Final statuses have precedence over non-final statuses Calculated value for the status of the Test Why?
+Example # Statuses of the Test Runs (ordered by time of execution /creation, ascending) Final statuses have precedence over non-final statuses Calculated value for the status of the Test Why?
 1a 1.
 PASS 2.
 PASS 3.
 TODO true PASS Latest executed Test Run (2) having a final status was PASS.
 1b 1.
 PASS 2.
 PASS 3.
 TODO false TODO Latest created Test Run (3) was TODO.
-2a 1.
+2 a 1.
 PASS (env1) 2.
 MYPASS2 (env2) 3.
 TODO (env2) 4.
-PASS (env3) true XPASS Latest executed final Test Runs on each environment were PASS, MYPASS2 and PASS respectively.
-Since MYPASS2 (3) has higher ranking then the calculated status will be MYPASS2.
+PASS (env3) true MYPASS2 Latest executed final Test Runs on each environment were PASS, MYPASS2, and PASS respectively.
+Since MYPASS2 (2) has a higher ranking then the calculated status will be MYPASS2.
 2b 1.
 PASS (env1) 2.
 MYPASS2 (env2) 3.
 TODO (env2) 4.
-PASS (env3) false XPASS Latest created Test Runs on each environment were PASS, TODO and PASS respectively.
+PASS (env3) false TODO Latest created Test Runs on each environment were PASS, TODO, and PASS respectively.
 Since PASS has the lowest ranking, then TODO (3) will "win" and then the calculated status will be TODO 3 1.
 PASS (env1) 2.
 TODO (env2) 3.
-PASS (env3) true TODO Latest created Test Runs on each environment were PASS, TODO and PASS respectively.
+PASS (env3) true TODO Latest created Test Runs on each environment were PASS, TODO, and PASS respectively.
 Although Test Environment "env2" has only a non-final Test Run, since there is no other Run for that environment, then it will be considered as the calculated status for that environment.
-Since PASS has the lowest ranking, then TODO (3) will "win" and then the calculated status will be TODO.
+Since PASS has the lowest ranking, then TODO (2) will "win" and then the calculated status will be TODO.
 4 1.
 PASS (env1) 2.
 FAIL (env2) 3.
-PASS (env3) true (or false) FAIL Latest executed (or created) final Test Runs on each environment were PASS, FAIL and PASS respectively.
+PASS (env3) true (or false) FAIL Latest executed (or created) final Test Runs on each environment were PASS, FAIL, and PASS respectively.
 Since the calculated status for one of the environments is FAIL, then the calculated status will be FAIL.
 5 1.
 PASS (env1) 2.
 MYPASS2 (env2) 3.
 TODO (env2) 4.
-MYFAIL (env3) true MYPASS2 Latest executed final Test Runs on each environment were PASS, MYPASS2 and MYFAIL respectively.
-MYPASS2 has higher ranking than the other ones, thus the overall calculated value will be MYPASS2.
-6 PASS (env1) MYPASS2 (env2) TODO (env2) MYFAIL (env3) false MYFAIL Latest created Test Runs on each environment were PASS, TODO and MYFAIL respectively.
-MYFAIL has higher ranking than the other ones, thus the overall calculated value will be MYFAIL.
+MYFAIL (env3) true MYPASS2 Latest executed final Test Runs on each environment were PASS, MYPASS2, and MYFAIL respectively.
+MYPASS2 has a higher ranking than the other ones, thus the overall calculated value will be MYPASS2.
+6 1.
+PASS (env1) 2.
+MYPASS2 (env2) 3.
+TODO (env2) 4.
+MYFAIL (env3) false MYFAIL Latest created Test Runs on each environment were PASS, TODO, and MYFAIL respectively.
+MYFAIL has a higher ranking than the other ones, thus the overall calculated value will be MYFAIL.